johanix/draft-johani-dnsop-multi-provider-requirements/draft-johani-dnsop-multi-provider-requirements-00.md

 For the Pre-Publish ZSK roll, provider A first adds ZSK_An to its DNSKEY RRset and informs provider B that is now has two ZSKs: ZSK_A and ZSK_An.
-Provider A montors the propagation of its own zone and waits for confirmation from provider B that the new DNSKEY RRset has fully propagated.
+Provider A monitors the propagation of its own zone and waits for confirmation from provider B that the new DNSKEY RRset has fully propagated.

 Then provider A starts signing with ZSK_An and monitors propagation.
 This is